Artemmkin/Artemmkin.github.io/_posts/2017-03-19-log-shippers-part2.md

 Collecting logs from various services is great, but we primarily care about the work of our application.
 So how can we use Fluentd to collect logs from our application?

 There are Fluentd [libraries](http://docs.fluentd.org/v0.12/categories/logging-from-apps) for popular programming languages that you can use to post your application logs to Fluentd.
-On their website, there are [examples]((http://docs.fluentd.org/v0.12/categories/logging-from-apps)) showing you how simply it is to use this libraries inside your application code.
+On their website, there are [examples]((http://docs.fluentd.org/v0.12/categories/logging-from-apps)) showing you how simply it is to use these libraries inside your application code.

 I decided to try fluentd library for [python](http://docs.fluentd.org/v0.12/articles/python).
 I took the code they suggest for testing.
 ```